Relationships & sex

 Do my partner or I have to wear a condom during oral sex?

-While giving or getting a blowjob has a very low risk of transmitting HIV, some things you can do to further minimise the risk are to avoid brushing your teeth for at least one hour before oral sex, visit a dentist at least once a year to make sure your gums and teeth are healthy, check your mouth for ulcers, cuts or bleeding sores and avoid ejaculation into the mouth.
+Giving or getting a blowjob has a very low risk of transmitting HIV.
+Some things you could do to further minimise the risk are to avoid brushing your teeth for at least one hour before oral sex, visit a dentist at least once a year to make sure your gums and teeth are healthy, check your mouth for ulcers, cuts or bleeding sores and avoid ejaculation into the mouth.

 If both my partner and I are HIV positive, can we have sex without condoms?

-This can be risky because if you’re already living with HIV, and are exposed to HIV repeatedly, it can lead to exposure to a different strain of the virus.
-This can result in you becoming resistant to the treatment you are on.
+There is a small chance that if you’re already living with HIV and are exposed to HIV repeatedly, it can lead to exposure to a different strain of the virus (not if you both have UVL).
+This may result in resistances to the treatment you are on.
+Although, there is no risk if both partners have undetectable viral loads.
 You can read more about this in the super/co- infection section below.

-Can I still pass on HIV if I have an undetectable viral load?
+Can I still pass on HIV through sex if I have an undetectable viral load?

 Undetectable viral load and HIV transmission